jabo-bernardo/growstocks-auth/README.md

     const ip = req.headers['cf-connecting-ip'] || req.headers['x-forwarded-for'] || req.connection.remoteAddress;

     /*
-        It is recommended to send the IP address to the GrowStocks Auth API to make the process more secure.
+        It is recommended to send the IP address to the GrowStocks Auth API when authorizing the user to make the process more secure.
     */
     let user = await auth.getUser(code, ip);
     if(data.success == false) // Something went wrong while requesting on GrowStocks API